-I communicated with the Chief Executive Officer and Board about, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that I identified during the audit.
+I communicate with the Chief Executive and Board about, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that I identify during the audit.

-Andrew Richardson Auditor-General 24 September 2020
+Andrew Richardson Auditor-General 22 September 2021

-HomeStart Finance Certification of the Financial Statements For the year ended 30 June 2020
+HomeStart Finance Certification of the Financial Statements For the year ended 30 June 2021

-We certify that the attached general purpose financial statements for HomeStart Finance:
+We certify that the:

-- comply with relevant Treasurer's Instructions issued under section 41 of the Public Finance and Audit Act 1987, and relevant Australian Accounting Standards; - are in accordance with the accounts and records of HomeStart Finance; and - present a true and fair view of the financial position of HomeStart Finance as at 30 June 2020 and the results of its operations and cash flows for the financial year.
+- financial statements of HomeStart Finance: - are in accordance with the accounts and records of HomeStart Finance - comply with relevant Treasurer's instructions; and - comply with relevant accounting standards; and - present a true and fair view of the financial position of HomeStart Finance at the end of the financial year and the result of its operations and cash flows for the financial year.

-We certify that the internal controls employed by HomeStart Finance for the financial year over its financial reporting and its preparation of the general purpose financial statements have been effective throughout the reporting period and there are reasonable grounds to believe HomeStart Finance will be able to pay its debts as and when they become due and payable.
+- internal controls employed by HomeStart Finance for the financial year over its financial reporting and its preparation of financial statements have been effective.